zhangruiyu/emoji_data/README.md

 # Flutter Choose Keyboard

-A Flutter package that provides all known emoji ICONS.
+A Flutter package that provides all known emoji ICONS.You can customize your ui based on this data

 ### Content in: https://getemoji.com/